-Our Unified Schools program promotes meaningful social inclusion by bringing young people with and without intellectual disability and/or autism together, to create school communities that are accepting of all students.
+Our Unified Schools program promotes meaningful inclusion by bringing students with and without intellectual disability/autism together, to create school communities that are accepting of all students.

 - Unified Playing for All: a fully inclusive physical activity program that incorporates students with and without intellectual disability and/or autism playing and learning together.
 Schools select a Playing for All program and make it Unified by including students with and without intellectual disability and/or autism.
 Can be delivered by a teacher or a Special Olympics Australia arranged coach.

-- Combines physical activity, classroom lesson plans and whole school engagement strategies
+- Combines all abilities physical activity and classroom lesson plans

-- Youth Leadership lessons delivered by school’s teacher/s
+- Unified Classroom Lessons delivered by school’s teacher/s

 Coach accreditation requirements